AA EODC/Surrender (Export Obligation Discharge Certificate)

 The Export Obligation Discharge Certificate (EODC) is a formal certificate that is issued by the DGFT as part of the Advance Authorisation (AA) scheme.
 It is a confirmation that an exporter has managed to fulfil their export obligation (EO) through the exportation of goods of the necessary value with the help of duty-free imported goods.
 Basically, it establishes that the exporter has met all AA requirements and enables him/her to maintain a desirable compliance record.

 Where an exporter has utilised the AA partially, the balance of the authorisation may be handed over to the DGFT.
 This procedure of surrender guarantees the closure of the AA account is done in the proper manner and the exporter is well within the DGFT rules.
 To do this, the exporter has to submit an online application, attach all supporting export documents, including shipping bills, CA certificates, and any other supporting documents, and wait for review by the DGFT.
-On completion of the verification, the DGFT provides the EODC, and any unutilized authorization is formally closed.
+On completion of the verification, the DGFT provides the EODC, and any unutilized authorisation is formally closed.

 EODC assists exporters in formally closing their AA account after the authorisation has been fully or partially used.
 This makes the AA duly closed and free of any outstanding obligations.